larseggert/ietf-and-trust/draft-eggert-ietf-and-trust.md

   published on the IAB, Independent and IRTF RFC streams.

-* {{?RFC5485}} that the Trust logically owns the hardware security module holding the keys used to provide IETF Secretariat signature for Internet-Drafts.
+* {{?RFC5485}} that the Trust logically owns the hardware security module holding the keys used to provide IETF Secretariat signatures for Internet-Drafts.

 * {{?RFC5378}}, aka BCP78, is the key document that details which